How to Freeze Your Credit

 When it’s a Good Idea to Invoke a Credit Freeze

 If you are the victim of a data breach and identity theft, then a credit freeze makes sense.
+There are no prerequisites to freezing your credit.
+You don’t need to wait for disaster to strike, so it may be best to initiate a freeze if you even suspect foul play.
 For some people, however, it is overkill.

 If you are worried about thieves opening new credit accounts in your name, then you should consider a credit freeze.